gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--length <LENGTH>` — The number of lines to fetch from the end of console log.
-All lines will be returned if this is not specified
+All lines will be returned if this is not specified.

+   Note

+   This parameter can be specified as not only ‘integer’ but also ‘string’.